neilenns/node-deepstackai-trigger/README.md

 1. Copy `mqtt.json` and `telegram.json` from the [sampleConfiguration](https://github.com/danecreekphotography/node-deepstackai-trigger/tree/master/sampleConfiguration) directory locally.
 2. Edit `mqtt.json` to [specify the connection information](https://github.com/danecreekphotography/node-deepstackai-trigger/wiki/Configuration#enabling--configuring-mqtt) for your MQTT server (if using MQTT).
-3. Edit `telegram.json` to [specify the connection information](https://github.com/danecreekphotography/node-deepstackai-trigger/wiki/Configuration#enabling--configuring-telegram) for your Telegram bot server (if using Telegram).
+3. Edit `telegram.json` to [specify the connection information](https://github.com/danecreekphotography/node-deepstackai-trigger/wiki/Configuration#enabling--configuring-telegram) for your Telegram bot. server (if using Telegram).
 4. Edit `triggers.json` to add [mqtt](https://github.com/danecreekphotography/node-deepstackai-trigger/wiki/Defining-triggers#defining-mqtt-handlers) and [Telegram](https://github.com/danecreekphotography/node-deepstackai-trigger/wiki/Defining-triggers#defining-telegram-handlers) handlers.
-5. Stop the existing running containers
+5. Stop the existing running containers.
-6. Run `docker-compse up` to start the system with the new configuration
+6. Run `docker-compse up` to start the system with the new configuration.

 Having trouble?
 Check the logs output from Docker for any errors the system may throw.
 The [troubleshooting](https://github.com/danecreekphotography/node-deepstackai-trigger/wiki/Troubleshooting)